 The Clock Is Ticking on UK Waste Compliance

-In October 2026, the UK Government will start rolling out mandatory digital waste tracking legislation, requiring waste movements to be recorded digitally.
-This marks a major shift in how waste management businesses operate, and the time to prepare is now.
+In October 2026, the UK Government will start rolling out mandatory digital waste tracking legislation, marking a major shift in how waste management businesses operate and track waste movements.
+The time to prepare is now.

-The new Digital Waste Tracking Service aims to improve transparency and reporting, reduce illegal waste activity, and support apirations for a circular economy.
+The new Digital Waste Tracking Service aims to improve transparency and reporting, reduce illegal waste activity, and support aspirations for a circular economy.

 What Is Mandatory Digital Waste Tracking in the UK?